satyapravin/RAGS/README.md

 ## The Environment

-Imagine you are coloring edges of a complete Graph with Red or Green colors such that there are no K monochromatic cliques.
+Imagine you are coloring edges of a complete Graph with Red or Blue colors such that there are no K monochromatic cliques.